Ottoman (textile)

-Ottoman is a widthways-ribbed textile with pronounced, raised 'ribs' along its weft.
-Similar to grosgrain, Ottoman is known as a corded fabric, using a thicker yarn in the weft rather than the warp to create raised stripes running across the width of the fabric.
+Ottoman is a widthways-ribbed textile with pronounced, raised 'ribs' along its wale and course.
+Similar to grosgrain, Ottoman is known as a corded fabric, using a thicker yarn in the course rather than the wale to create raised stripes running across the width of the fabric.

 Ottoman may be knitted or woven, and produces a stiff, heavyweight fabric; knitted Ottoman features a likewise widthways rib structure.
 In knitting, the Ottoman rib pattern is knitted with double jersey machines.
 The rib lines in an Ottoman knit may vary in size from thin to coarse by adjusting yarn count and gauge.

 Derivation

 The term Ottoman is derived from the French ottomane, the feminine of ottoman.

 Origin

 Ottoman fabric originates from the Ottoman Empire in what is now modern-day Turkey, and is one of many Turkish artforms developed in the Ottoman period.

 Characteristics

 Ottoman fabric, particularly woven Ottoman fabric, have a heavy ribbed structure and have an especially stiff drape.
-Like other woven corded fabrics - where the warp and weft are unevenly matched in weight to create a ribbed effect - Ottoman has a tendency to 'slip' at seams, wherein the yarns of the weave pull apart but do not break.
+Like other woven corded fabrics - where the wale and course are unevenly matched in weight to create a ribbed effect - Ottoman has a tendency to 'slip' at seams, wherein the yarns of the weave pull apart but do not break.